Questions Agents Should Be Asking Before Joining a Real Estate Firm

 Play

-Ask How You’ll Actually Get Business
+Ask How You Will Actually Get Business

-• How are leads distributed, and what expectations come with them?
+• How are leads distributed?

 • What does follow-up look like, and who coaches it?